-The Story Behind Stockholm Syndrome
+The Bank Robbery Behind Stockholm Syndrome

 Most people associate Stockholm Syndrome, a situation in which people being held captive feel sympathy toward their captors, with Patty Hearst and her ordeal with the Symbionese Liberation Army in 1974.
 But the term Stockholm Syndrome was actually coined a year before in—you guessed it—Sweden.